jjongsma/component-registry/README.md

 Internally, `component-registry` uses a Provider/Factory/Component model that will feel familiar if you've been exposed to DI frameworks like AngularJS or OSGI.

-Component: a fully-configured, ready to use instance of an type.
+`Component`: a fully-configured, ready to use instance of an type.

-Factory: a function that is responsible for configuring and instantiating `Components`.
+`Factory`: a function that is responsible for configuring and instantiating `Components`.

-Provider: an object that allows config-time initialization of its `Factory` before any `Components` have been created.
+`Provider`: an object that allows config-time initialization of its `Factory` before any `Components` have been created.

 In simplest terms: